WorldWideTelescope/wwtdoc-misc/gitbook-spec.md

 ---
-description: Meta-documentation: how to write WWT documents for GitBook.
+description: "Meta-documentation: how to write WWT documents for GitBook."
 ---

 WWT uses [GitBook] to render and host most of its documentation.
 The way we